pratyushjain99/Project4-pratyusj/README.md

 **3. Create a document that contains:**
 a.
 Your name and Andrew ID
 b.
-The name of the API (e.g. Flickr)
+The name of the API (e.g. Flickr - but not actually Flickr: see the list of sites and topics on the Banned API's list below).
 c.
 The URL of the API documentation (e.g. https://www.flickr.com/services/api/).
 d.
 A short description (1-3 sentences) of what your mobile application will do with the information from the API (e.g. My mobile app will prompt the user for a string and then search Flickr using their API to display an interesting picture tagged with that string.)
 e.
 A screenshot of the console output from section 1b.